 Important Reminder: If you’re not that confident in installing your pool heater by yourself, you should ask a qualified pool professional to install it in your above ground pool.
 You can also ask for their assistance when performing complicated maintenance or repair tasks on your machine.

 Best Solar Pool Heater: Solar Pool Supply Solar Pool Heating Kit

-- HIGHEST PERFORMING DESIGN: Constructed in a tube-and-web design which allows for normal expansion and contraction as the panel heats and cools, extending service life.
+- HIGH PERFORMANCE DESIGN: A tube-and-web design allows for expansion and contraction as the collector heats and cools; extending service life while also collecting more heat.
 A direct, metered manifold...

 The Solar Pool Heater System Kit by Solar Pool Supply is made of high-grade materials designed to last all types of weather and withstand the harsh conditions on a rooftop for up to two decades.

 Solar Pool Supply collectors have pre-compounded polypropylene that significantly increases its resistance to UV light.
 This eliminates the inherent quality issues that plague cheaply manufactured products and lets you use your solar pool heater for the longest possible time.